Since using it I wanted to share with you a bit more about their hosting.

 Liquid Web Managed WordPress Hosting

 There are several options for plan choices.
-We went with the 10-site plan, but if you just need hosting for a single site, you can get that as well with an exclusive offer from BobWP that you will find at the end of this post.
+We went with the 10-site plan and there is a deal for it at the end of this post

 Let’s dive in.
 Your main dashboard has several options for your account.
 You can get the general idea here: